akbansal765/cavius-tech-frontend/README.md

 GitHub Backend REPO: https://github.com/akbansal765/cavius-tech-backend GitHub Frontend REPO: https://github.com/akbansal765/cavius-tech-frontend

+Netlify Link: https://cavius-tech-frontend.netlify.app/  (Kindly use the project on your local server if this does not work properly, render server usually sleep after a peroid of inactivity)

 # Project Setup Instructions

 Follow the steps below to get the project running locally.